apache/activemq-artemis/docs/user-manual/en/persistence.md

 Apache ActiveMQ Artemis ships with two persistence options.
 The file journal which is highly optimized for the messaging use case and gives great performance, and also the JDBC Store, which uses JDBC to connect to a database of your choice.
-The JDBC Store is still under development, but it is possible to use it's journal features, (essentially everything except for paging and large messages).
+The JDBC Store is still under development, but it is possible to use its journal features, (essentially everything except for paging and large messages).

 ## File Journal (Default)